acerpixels/Void-Requiem/README.md

 ## Void-Requiem (Prototype)
-Void Requiem is a survival cosmic-horror game which shall be built in C language using SDL libraries.
+Void Requiem is a survival cosmic-horror game which shall be built usign mainly C programming language with SDL libraries.